All Episodes

 I've been a major friend.

-Matter of fact, I feel almost like you're a friend of mine.
+As a matter of fact, I feel almost like you're a friend of mine.

 I have lost my ability to understand what he's saying.

-I cannot understand the the the phone lines deteriorate.
+I cannot understand the phone lines deteriorate.

-Uh but which I I did not take an oath.
+I heard something about some oath I took, which I did not take an oath.

-That that's a classic.
+Anyway, that's a classic.

 Look, I know you're for Trump.

-I mean I know you're for Cruz, but you insult our intelligence.
+I mean, I know you're for Cruz, but you insult our intelligence.

 I'm not trying to insult anybody's intelligence.

-I'm trying to broaden your understanding of things.
+trying to broaden your understanding of things.

 It is what it is.

-It isn't gonna work.
+It isn't going to work.

-It'll work elsewhere if you want to try it, but uh this is not complicated.
+It'll work elsewhere if you want to try it.

 In fact, if you want to know the truth, my analysis of this is pretty damn brilliant if you want to know the truth.